 Local snowmobile clubs are a great resource.
 Check with the nearest snowmobile club before heading into an area so they can hook you up with trail details.

 Be avalanche aware.
 Always check the Montana avalanche report before you head out.
 You can rent a transceiver with your sled, or take a guided tour from one of many outfitters in the area.
-For additional avalanche safety tips as well as groomed trail information, information on passes and permits, visit Glacier Country Tourism and Glaciers to Geysers.
+For additional avalanche safety tips as well as groomed trail information, information on passes and permits, visit Western Montana’s Glacier Country and Glaciers to Geysers.

 *Photos in this blog are representative of snowmobiling in Western Montana, but are not necessarily images of the trail systems mentioned above.